CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Automatic Line Alignment

-When this option is turned on, subsequent lines will automatically move backwards and forwards after the line is entered (to maintain spacing).
+When this option is on, subsequent lines will automatically move backwards and forwards after the line is entered (to maintain spacing).

-When this option is turned off, editing or moving a line does not change the position of other lines.
+When this option is off, editing or moving a line does not change the position of other lines.

 ### Add Blank Line